 Take time to make a hanging loop

 Make an effort with the hoop for hanging at the top of the stocking.
-I love to use cotton ribbon, and to make it look neat I attach a wooden button over the seam where I’ve stitched the ribbon onto the stocking.
-Pom poms are another great way to finish off your stocking as is a simple piece of ribbon in a fold loop or ric rac as a jaunty last step.
-There’s no right way or wrong way to trim your stocking – it’s all about going for what you are drawn to and embracing your creativity.
+A loop of ribbon will do the job – I love to use cotton ribbon, and to make it look neat I attach a wooden button over the seam where I’ve stitched the ribbon onto the stocking.
+Pom poms are another great way to finish off the top edge of the stocking as is a simple piece of ribbon in a fold loop or ric rac as a jaunty last step.

 how to knit a christmas stocking - love this chunky stripy nordic style stocking in white with grey stripes with personalised name tag in leather.
 Click through for expert tips and links to the perfect knitting pattern #knitting #christmas #stocking #decorations #holiday #craft #tutorial #DIY #knittingpattern #frombritainwithlove how to knit a christmas stocking - love this chunky stripy nordic style stocking in white with grey stripes with personalised name tag in leather.
 Click through for expert tips and links to the perfect knitting pattern #knitting #christmas #stocking #decorations #holiday #craft #tutorial #DIY #knittingpattern #frombritainwithlove